ergoithz/browsepy/doc/plugins.rst

 .. currentmodule:: browsepy.manager

 browsepy is extensible via its powerful plugin API.
-Any plugin can
+A plugin can register its own Flask blueprints, widgets (filtering by file), mimetype functions and command line arguments.

+A fully functional :mod:`browsepy.plugin.player` plugin module is provided as example.

 Protocol
 --------

-The plugin manager subsystem expects a `register_plugin` callable at module level (in your __init__ module globals) which will be called with the manager itself (type :class:`PluginManager`) as first parameter.
+The plugin manager subsystem expects a `register_plugin` callable at module level (in your **__init__** module globals) which will be called with the manager itself (type :class:`PluginManager`) as first parameter.

 Plugin manager exposes several methods to register widgets and mimetype detection functions.